Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Practice - Generative Tasks - RAG/RAG with LangFlow.md

-Refer to [[Langflow PRIMER]] where I used RAG as the example use case.
+Refer to [[Langflow - PRIMER - Online GUI]] where I used RAG as the example use case.